apache/pulsar/site2/website/versioned_docs/version-2.6.0/administration-zk-bk.md

 The minimum configuration changes required in `conf/bookkeeper.conf` are as follows:

 > **Note**
-> The configuration of journalDirectory and ledgerDirectories need to be chosen carefully，as it is very troublesome to change later.
+> Set `journalDirectory` and `ledgerDirectories` carefully.
+It is difficilt to change them later.

 ```properties
 # Change to point to journal disk mount point